esridc/arcgis-opendata.rb/README.md

     $ gem install arcgis-opendata

+## Local Docs

+If you want to generate docs locally you can do so with yardoc

+    $ bundle

+And then:

+    $ open doc/index.html

+Or:

+    $ open doc/Opendata.html

+You should be able to use the tabs on the top right corner to pull up a Class List, Method List, and File List.

 ## Usage

 The main class the gem provides is `Opendata::Client`, which can be used to query and fetch